Shopping funnel optimization tips

 But there are a lot of great ways to assure your users that you and your business are both reliable.
 Your security badges should be clear and visible.
 A lock symbol in the address bar also indicates security.
 Potential customers want to make sure that their financial information is in the right hands.
 They have peace of mind and feel safer when they know that if anything goes wrong, their money will be refunded.

 Simplify the checkout forms

-- Make the shipping address the same as the billing address, unless the customer requests different
+- Make the shipping address the same as the billing address, unless the customer requests differently.

-- Retain customer information so repeat customers don’t have to enter it again
+- Retain customer information so repeat customers don’t have to enter the same info again.

 Deliver relevant, smart, and personalized recommendations